1965 Virginia gubernatorial election

 In the 1965 Virginia gubernatorial election, incumbent Governor of the U.S. state, Albertis Harrison, a Democrat, was unable to seek re-election due to term limits.
 For the first time in many decades there was an uncontested Democratic primary, in which incumbent Lieutenant Governor Mills Godwin was unopposed.
 Linwood Holton, an attorney from Roanoke, was nominated by the Republican Party, whilst the newly formed Virginia Conservative Party nominated William J. Story Jr. of Chesapeake.

+This is the last time York County would vote Democratic in a gubernatorial election until 2025.

 Background

-For the previous six decades Virginia had had the most restricted electorate in the nation due to a cumulative poll tax and literacy tests completely disenfranchising most blacks and poorer whites.
+For the previous six decades, Virginia had had the most restricted electorate in the nation due to a cumulative poll tax and literacy tests, completely disenfranchising most blacks and poorer whites.
 This allowed for state politics to be dominated by the conservative Democratic "Byrd Organization", as "antiorganization" factions were rendered impotent by the inability of almost all their potential electorate to vote.
 Things would be substantially changed in the previous year's presidential election, as strong registration drives would almost double black voter registration from around 110,000 to 200,000 in a few years.

 Incumbent lieutenant governor Mills E. Godwin was viewed as the leading Democratic candidate for Governor from the time of the previous year's elections, especially after Harry Byrd Jr. chose not to run in December.
 Godwin was a product of the Byrd Organization but not shackled to its traditional thinking: he sought alliances with unions, urban whites and the growing black electorate as well as Byrd stalwarts.